We’re open and accepting bookings. Please see our COVID-19 Updates page for more info.

 Please use the form on our Private Events page to get in touch.

-All reservations require advance payment through this website.
+All bookings require advance payment.
 We don’t allow walk-ons and with the exception of children age 2 and under, we don’t allow non-paying guests, even if they are not planning to eat anything.

-If you’re in Casablanca and are hoping to join a culinary experience on short notice, please visit our Contact Page to get in touch.
-It might be possible to add you to an event that’s already scheduled to run, or to arrange a last-minute private experience for your group.
+If you’re in Casablanca and are hoping to book a culinary experience on short notice, please visit our Contact Page to get in touch.
+You can also call or send us a WhatsApp message at +212 630 847 014.
+It might be possible to add you to a tour or event that’s already scheduled to run or to arrange a last-minute private experience for your group.

-For the most part, yes.
-During the summer months we run fewer events due to the vacation schedules of our guides and vendors.
-We offer only one regularly scheduled event during the month of Ramadan, and we don’t run events during national or religious holidays such as Eid Al-Fitr and Eid Al-Adha.
+For the most part, we do run tours and activities year-round.
+During the summer months, we run fewer events due to the vacation schedules of our guides and vendors.
+During Ramadan, we offer a private Ramadan Iftar experience and private Ramadan Food Tour.
+We don’t run events during national or religious holidays such as Eid Al-Fitr and Eid Al-Adha.